sky1456723/BERT-non-text/README.md

 ## Protein classification
 Please do the following under the `Protein` directory:
-1. Please download the data from the site: http://ailab.snu.ac.kr/PLUS/
+1. Please download the data from the site: http://ailab.snu.ac.kr/PLUS/ (Because the website is not stable, I also make a backup on battleship.
+The datasets are put in the folder `/livingrooms/jimmykao1453/backup_protein_data`.)
 2. Unzip the data (.fa files) to the `data` directory
-3. Run `save_feature.py` to preprocess the input feature and save it to `preprocess_input/TASK_NAME/`, TASK_NAME is the corresponding task name.
+3. Run `save_feature.py` to preprocess the input feature and save it to `preprocess_input/TASK_NAME/` (please `mkdir` these folders by yourself.), TASK_NAME is the corresponding task name.
 The input arguments of `save_feature.py` are:
 ```
 --task The downstream task name
 --model The pre-trained model name, default is bert-base-uncased